D A N C E M O N K S

 SUMMER, 2025

-CREATIVE RESIDENCY for new interdisciplinary installation and performance of APAPACHO based on interviews, migrant stories and Mexican mythology
+CREATIVE RESIDENCY for new interdisciplinary installation and performance based on interviews, migrant stories and Mexican mythology

-FUTURE: SKILL SHARING WORKSHOPS with weavers and curanderas of the Nuu Saavi (Mixteca), People of the Rain, and Ben 'Zaa (Zapoteca), People of the Clouds
+FUTURE: SKILL SHARING WORKSHOPS with farmers, weavers and curanderas of the Hñähñu (Otomi), People of the Arrows, Nuu Saavi (Mixteca), People of the Rain, and Ben 'Zaa (Zapoteca), People of the Clouds